Westbrook, Kent

 Westbrook is a Victorian seaside resort on the Thanet peninsula in the southeast corner of England.
 It is the westernmost part of Margate and is part of the ribbon development of the north Kent coast.
 Westgate-on-Sea lies to the west.

 Running through it is the main Canterbury Road where the Royal Sea Bathing Hospital stands, although the building is currently redeveloped into apartments.
 The row of shops opposite the hospital entrance includes Clarke and Crittenden.
 The Dog & Duck pub has been turned into offices for the Hospital Building site.
-Although a church still stands in the grounds, it is redundant and currently unused.
+A chapel stands in the grounds with, in 2024, planning permission for conversion into apartments.

 History

 Westbrook's parish church is All Saints Church, a Victorian era church standing on All Saints Avenue.
 The church was built in 1894 out of ragstone by a local architect, T. Andrews.
 The building uses lancet windows and Geometrical Tracery.
 The nave is clerestoried, with Lean-to aisles and a lower chancel The two-story southeast vestries were added in 1897 by E. S. Prior, and the southwest tower was added in 1909 by W. D. Caröe.

 The ground story of the tower is ashlar dressed, while the top stage mixes Decorated and Perpendicular Gothic styles.
 Architectural historian John Newman observes the interplay between the smooth and textured surfaces of the tower as being "typical" of Caröe.
 The tower ends in a recessed tiled pyramid roof.
 In the east of the chancel, there is stained glass of the Nativity, and in the west of the nave, a stained glass representation of Te Deum, installed in 1910 by G. J. Hunt.
 Further glass was installed in the aisle windows from 1905 onwards, and signed by G. J. Hunt in the south as well as Percy Bacon in the north.